Kyiv Pumped Storage Power Plant: Reconstruction

 At the initial stage of operation of the pump-turbine units, complications arose due to the significant vibration of the guide vanes.
 Vibration in different points of the hydro unit even with the optimal opening of the guide apparatus reached above the permitted.

-Vibration studies of the main pump-turbine hydroelectric units of Kyivskaya HPP revealed the need to reconstruct the hydro-turbine equipment.
+Vibration studies of the main pump-turbine hydroelectric units of Kyiv HPP revealed the need to reconstruct the hydro-turbine equipment.

 In 1987-1989 the pump-turbine equipment was reconstructed, namely: